 Activity III: Tying It All Together - Freedom of Speech

-Instructions: Have students break into groups and explore the arguments made by the Supreme Court using the primary sources on the sidebar.
+Instructions: Have students break into groups to review arguments made by the Supreme Court using Oyez – Tinker v.
+Des Moines Case on the sidebar.
 They can also watch the video below, and choose one out of the two discussion questions in this activity:

 - Do you think the Supreme Court made the right decision in Tinker v.
 Des Moines (consider both sides – what are some arguments for and against allowing students to wear the armbands)?

 Activity IV: Hands on Activity